dmshvetsov/pdf-prepend-image/README.md

 # Node.JS script to append an image to a PDF file

-Main usage is to add a cover for a PDF.
+Append an image to a PDF file.
+Most obvious usage is to add a cover for a PDF.

 Tested with Node.JS >=12.4.0.